blaze-of-glory/Rick-Morty-DB/README.md

 # Rick-Morty-DB
-This is my variant of test task written with React, Redux, Material UI.
+This is my variant of UI for Rick&Morty DB written with React, Redux, Material UI.